appsmithorg/appsmith-docs/website/docs/workflows/README.md

 <!-- vale on -->

 Appsmith Workflows are essential for automating tasks and orchestrating processes within applications.
-By integrating code-based and node-based systems, they provide a practical solution for automating tasks, managing workflows, enabling human-in-the-loop (HITL) interactions, and integrating with external services.
+They provide a practical solution for automating tasks, managing workflows, enabling human interactions, and integrating with external services or Appsmith apps.

 ## Workflow capabilities